Why Does My Toddler Hit Himself? Surprising Reasons!

 Potential Developmental Causes Of Hitting

-1. When a toddler hits themselves, it’s usually a sign that they’re struggling to express their thoughts and feelings.
+- When toddlers hit themselves, it’s usually a sign that they struggle to express their thoughts and feelings.

-4. It’s important to teach toddlers the appropriate ways of expressing these feelings, so that they don’t resort to hitting themselves.
+- It’s important to teach toddlers the appropriate ways of expressing these feelings so that they don’t resort to hitting themselves.

-6. Lastly, it’s important to remain patient and understanding, as a toddler’s development can be unpredictable at times.
+- Lastly, it’s important to remain patient and understanding, as a toddler’s development can sometimes be unpredictable.

 Inability To Communicate